kruftindustries/cgminer/README.md

 	./configure --enable-scrypt --enable-gridseed
 	make

+Compatibility Note: The Gridseed driver is currently only compatible with Linux, and requires libusb to communicate with the miner (`--scan-serial` is not supported).

 GC3355-specific options can be specified via `--gridseed-options` or `"gridseed-options"` in the configuration file as a comma-separated list of
 sub-options: